sghoweri/ascmats.github.io/sleepMat.md

 ### Pressure Voltage
 This is the signal coming off the mat!
 All logic and "Mat Sensor" decisions are made from the changes of this value.

+### Reset Counter (Beta debug info)
+This helps keep track of how often the device is restarting because of a glitch.

-## Diagnostic only UI elements (only visible if you go into the
+## Diagnostic only UI elements (only visible if you go into the ESPHome device settings)

 ### Detection Sensitivity (Higher is more sensitive)
 Increasing this value causes the "matDownThreshold" and "matUpThreshold" to pull in closer to the "Pressure Voltage", which causes the likelihood of triggering on or off of the "Mat Sensor" from the more dynamic "matDownThreshold" and "matUpThreshold" instead of the more static "Empty Bed value" and "Full Bed value".